Search…

 Tensorleap can import a model saved by Tensorflow (PB/H5/JSON_TF2) and PyTorch (ONNX).
 More information can be found at Import Model.

-In this sample code, a simple dense model is created using Tensorflow and then saved as a file named imdb-dense.h5.
+In this sample code, a simple dense model is created using Tensorflow and then saved as a file named imdb-dense.h5

 For your convenience, you can also download this file here:

-Set the Revision Name to imdb-dense and the Model Name to pre-trained.
+Set the Revision Name to imdb-dense

-For File Type, use H5_TF2 and select imdb-dense.h5 in the Upload File field.
+in the Upload File field.

 Click the Import button.